PHPCSStandards/PHP_CodeSniffer/README.md

 ## Requirements

 PHP_CodeSniffer requires PHP version 7.2.0 or greater.
-For more information about required and recommended PHP extensions, see the [Requirements wiki page](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Requirements).
+For more information about required and recommended PHP extensions, see the [Requirements manual page](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Requirements).

 Individual sniffs may have additional requirements such as external applications and scripts.
 See the [Configuration Options manual page](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Configuration-Options) for a list of these requirements.